Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 - An individual can grow their spirit in a community or in solitude.

 - If someone appears innocent or naive to you, that influence is likely coming from Neptune.

 Those who are ruled by this planet often come across as kind, gracious, and empathetic.
 Pisces has the characteristics of Christ, and many of the symbols used to depict Jesus are overlapped with Pisces (e.g., twin fish, the feet, and water itself).

 Neptune teaches people how to find freedom from the demands of their ego.
 There are basically two religions in this world: charitas or avarice.
 Charitas is a Latin word for love, benevolence, offering, and charity.
 Charitas is about loving others as yourself, about caring about the needs of others, and finding a sense of humility.
 Avarice is all about greed, selfishness, and focusing solely on oneself.

 Neptune's orbit in the heavens is slow.
 The further away a planet is from the Sun, the longer it takes to complete an orbit.
 It takes a long time to reach spiritual fulfillment, and people don't typically switch from avarice to charitas in a single night.
 It takes consistent work and action to show you care about others.

 The outer planets also tend to influence not just a person but whole generations.
 The tones of Neptune can be felt on a group of people.

 Neptune's Influence Examined

 Faith and Hope

 Those ruled by Neptune have childlike faith, and they can find the bright light in the darkest of times.
-Pisces has a deeper, richer understanding of life than all the other signs.
-Pisces wants to help people see the light, the possibilities in our cosmos, and show that every individual has meaning.
-There is meaning to be found in both the greater scale of things, and in the minuscule more intimate interactions.
+Pisces has a deeper, richer understanding of life compared to the other signs.
+Pisces wants to help people see the light, the possibilities in our cosmos, and show that every individual has purpose.
+There is meaning to be found in both the greater scale of things and in the minuscule more intimate interactions.